 The souk or market is on Thursday and people come from the surrounding villages and valleys to buy and sell goods.
 Walking and mule trekking are the most common daytime activities in the area and the hotels we work with can arrange mountain guides to accompany you for a half or full day.
 Ouirgane is a perfect combination with a few days in Taroudant, which is reached by crossing the spectacular Tiz n Test pass.

-Dear Max
+Dear Max,

-Freelance travel writer, Fiona Dunlop, travelled to Southern Morocco with Lawrence of Morocco in April 2013, writing for the Independent.
+Freelance travel writer, Susannah Osborne, travelled to Marrakech with Lawrence of Morocco in September 2012, writing for the Financial Times.

 We really know Morocco and have had the pleasure of making many people's dream trips become reality over the years.
 It has been our privilege to be asked to manage holidays, weddings and productions for so many fantastic and discerning clients.
 We remain small and dedicated to providing excellent honest advice to enable you to sit back, relax and enjoy the fun bits without having to manage the unpredictability of this fascinating country.